pharmbio/robotlab/labrobots/README.md

 ## Installation

 Install git to clone the repo.
-Clone with the access token from https://github.com/settings/tokens?type=beta
+Clone with the access token from https://github.com/settings/tokens?type=beta A copy is put in our password managing system.

 ```
 git clone https://github_pat_<TOKEN>/pharmbio/robotlab.git